-The biggest event held during the holidays is Mickey’s Very Merry Christmas Party (MVMCP) which takes place on select evenings at Magic Kingdom in November and December.
-It features exclusive holiday entertainment, snow falling on Main St., and complimentary treats.
+During the holidays, the biggest specially ticketed event is Mickey’s Very Merry Christmas Party (MVMCP), which takes place on select evenings at Magic Kingdom in November and December.

 Let’s dive into the details…